WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * sample size
 * process as one of :  automatically set, rapidly changing video, fine detail video
 * DSCP value to use
 * for layered codec, a layer ID and set of layers IDs this depends on
+* optionally set a sinkID to periodically include in the media

 For each transmitted video stream, a way to tell it to: